 Sculpture & Extended Media provides students with a broad range of opportunities to develop their technical and conceptual skills within the expanded field of sculpture.
 The strength of the faculty rests on their ability to draw from a deep well of knowledge and experience to provide new ways of thinking about emerging perspectives in art and culture.
 The primary goal of Sculpture & Extended Media is to facilitate—through critique and dialogue—a creative exploration of the material world for expressive possibilities.

-Sculpture & Extended Media Faculty
+Sculpture & Extended Media Full-time Faculty

 - Beili Liu, Professor